Course fees must be received in full up to two weeks prior to a course commencement date.

 Students will not be allowed to sit the examination until the payment is fulfilled.
 All fees paid up to this point are non-refundable and non-transferable.

 A confirmed registration may be cancelled without cost for up to two weeks (14 days) prior to course commencement.
-After this date delegates are liable for the full fee.
 If payment has been received and a registered delegate cannot attend, a substitute may take that place.

 Refunds of course fees within two weeks (14 days) prior to course commencement are not available, except under extenuating circumstances at the sole discretion of the Institute, or in cases where the Institute is not in a position to comply with its obligations to the student.